bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments-part-2.md

 Sjors Provoost: 00:27:27

-Yeah, and I think that goes into the second distinction I wanted to make, which is whether or not it's a LightClient is one of them.
+Yeah, and I think that goes into the second distinction I wanted to make, which is whether or not it's a Light Client is one of them.
 And the second one is whether or not you figuring out whether or not you got paid, whether you did that in a private way or not, right?
 Because the non-private way is sort of simple.
 Like you give someone an address and you just ask like, hey, did I get paid?